 The Atticus Institute comes from Chris Sparling who has been making impressive strides as a screenwriter with the conceptual containment thrillers Buried (2010) and ATM (2012), as well as Gus Van Sant’s The Sea of Trees (2015) and the Young Adult horror Down a Dark Hall (2018) and the disaster movie Greenland (2020).
-Sparling had earlier made his directorial debut with An Uzi at the Alamo (2005) but this does not appear to have been widely seen and subsequently went on to direct-write the home invasion thriller Mercy (2016).
+Sparling had earlier made his directorial debut with An Uzi at the Alamo (2005) but this does not appear to have been widely seen.
+He subsequently went on to direct-write the home invasion thriller Mercy (2016).